SkylineCommunications/dataminer-docs/connector-help/connector_help/BGC_Live_Ads.md

 # BGC Live Ads

-**BGC Live Ads** is a data collector driver.
-This driver allows the user to monitor jobs and their related clients.
+**BGC Live Ads** is a data collector connector.
+This connector allows the user to monitor jobs and their related clients.
 An SNMP connection is used to retrieve information from the device.

 ## About